Table of Contents

 - Vegetables should be well-cooked so their cell walls (fibers) are broken down and in order to release nutrients in them so they are available for digestion, which is when they can be easily mashed with a fork – see Raw Versus Cooked Carbs (Plant Foods).
 Note that green leafy vegetables take a very long time to cook properly, 50 minutes or more, so it is suggested you do not give them to babies until they are at least 2 years old.

 - Put cooked foods into a blender or food processor, either separately or together as desired, with enough liquid so they will puree into a thick smooth baby–food-like consistency.

 - Put pureed foods in small strong glass containers with lids, and either keep them in the refrigerator if they will be used up within a few days, or freeze them.
-Do not heat up any foods or liquids in the microwave since it damages food – see Microwaving & Irradiation Dangers.
+Do not heat up any foods or liquids in a microwave oven since it damages food, see Microwaving & Irradiation Dangers.

-- Cod Liver Oil: Around four months is a good time to start offering cod liver oil, which is an excellent source of the omega-3 fatty acids DHA and EPA (which is very important for brain development), along with vitamins A and D. They can be given 1/2 teaspoon twice a day, and they can stay on that dose until they are 18 months old.
+- Cod Liver Oil: Around four months is a good time to start offering cod liver oil, which is an excellent source of the omega-3 fatty acids (DHA and EPA), which is very important for brain development, and vitamins A and D. They can be given 1/2 teaspoon twice a day, and they can stay on that dose until they are 18 months old.
 Use an eye dropper to give it to them at first.